mallgroup/mpapi-client-php/doc/PARTNER.md

 $partner = new Partner($mpapiClient);

-// Setup new supply delay
+// Setup new partner supply delay

 // Only with the end date of validity
 $validTo = new \DateTime('+10 days');